n0rmz/ripple-dev-portal/API.md

   "confirmation_token": "55BA3440B1AAFFB64E51F497EFDF2022C90EDB171BBD979F04685904E38A89B7"
 }
 ```
-+ `tx_timestamp` is the UNIX timestamp for when the transaction was validated
-+ `tx_url` is a URL that can be queried to retrieve the full details of the transaction.
-If it the transaction is a payment it will be returned in the `Payment` object format, otherwise it will be returned in the standard Ripple transaction format
-+ `next_notification_url` is a URL that can be queried to get the notification following this one for the given address
-+ `confirmation_token` is a temporary string that is returned upon transaction submission and can be matched against account notifications to confirm that the transaction was processed

 If there are no new notifications, the empty `Notification` object will be returned in this format:

++ `type` will be `none` if there are no new notifications
++ `tx_state` will be `pending` if there are still transactions waiting to clear and `empty` otherwise
++ `next_notification_url` will be provided whether there are new notifications or not so that that field can always be used to query the API for new notifications.

 ```js
 {
   "address": "rKXCummUHnenhYudNb9UoJ4mGBR75vFcgz",